 - Documenting victim impact statements from loved ones.

 To learn more about how damages are calculated in Florida, contact a Bogin, Munns & Munns legal representative today for your free consultation at (386) 763-2092.

 Understanding Florida Law Related to Medical Treatment for Your Injuries

 In order to get reimbursed for your medical expenses, Florida Statutes §627.736 states that you must seek medical attention within 14 days of your accident.
 If you wait more than two weeks to get treatment for your injuries, you may become ineligible for full benefits.
 Once you have been treated, your insurance company is required to pay 80% of your medical expenses, including costs related to surgeries, prosthetics, rehabilitation, and more.

 Complete a Request a Consultation form now

-Learn How a Motorcycle Accident Attorney Serving Daytona Can Help You During a Free Consultation Today
+Learn How a Motorcycle Accident Attorney Serving Daytona Beach Can Help You During a Free Consultation Today

 Here at our full-service law firm, we know that a Daytona Beach motorcycle accident lawyer has a great responsibility in our community.
 Ultimately, we hope to use our 40 years of legal service in the Central Florida area to help you move past this unfortunate chapter in your life.